How to Use This Calculator

 Does a higher ACT score always mean a higher SAT equivalent?

 Generally, yes.
 The concordance tables show a direct positive correlation, meaning as your ACT composite score increases, so does its estimated SAT equivalent.
-For instance, an ACT score of 20 typically converts to an SAT of around 1040, while a 30 ACT translates to approximately 1260 SAT.
+For instance, an ACT score of 20 typically converts to an SAT of 990, while a 30 ACT translates to approximately 1260 SAT.
+The relationship is not perfectly linear, with larger SAT score jumps at higher ACT scores.

 Can I use this conversion for scholarship applications?